How to use Git for version control¶

 Git is a complex tool, and it can be used in many different ways.
 In this document we describe the most common workflow that we use in Beautiful Canoe.

 Firstly, go to your repository and look through the list of issues.
 Find an issue to work on -- usually one marked ~"To Do", meaning that it should be resolved in the current sprint.
-Remember that any issue marked ~Doing will already have work in progress.
+Remember that any issue marked ~Doing will already have work in progress in an MR.

 For example, this work is (currently) in a branch called 19-port-howto-git-from-old-wiki which is intended to resolve Issue #19.
-Note that in the diagram below the master branch contains a number of merge commits, where work from other branches has been reviewed and merged into master.
+Note that in the diagram below the main branch contains a number of merge commits, where work from other branches has been reviewed and merged into main.

 Once you have created a merge request, go to the root directory in your repository on the command line and run: